-"Upon completion of the covering force battle, our task force and TF assets in the form of the 5O2d Engr Bn (Corps) (-), reinforcing fires from two battalions of the 71st FA Bde, and OPCON of an attack helicopter company.
+"Upon completion of the covering force battle, our task force and TF 2-135 will pass to our control.
+We will also pick up additional engineer assets in the form of the 5O2d Engr Bn (Corps) (-), reinforcing fire from two battalions of the 71st FA Bde, and OPCON of an attack helicopter company.